 Natasha Nast began dancing at the Baltimore School for the Arts and the Russian Ballet Academy of Maryland and at 17, was accepted into the Pittsburgh Ballet Theatre’s Graduate Program, where she was one of the few student dancers selected to perform company roles in several classics including Swan Lake, La Bayadere, Le Corsaire, Sleeping Beauty, and The Nutcracker, as well as George Balanchine’s Western Symphony, Lew Christensen’s Beauty and the Beast, and Derek Deane’s Alice in Wonderland and Romeo and Juliet.
 Natasha currently dances with Ballet Evolution.

 Amanda Evans is a ballet dancer from Copper Canyon, TX.
 She began her early training at The Ballet Conservatory in Lewisville, TX where she danced with Lakecities Ballet Theatre.
 She has also danced with Oklahoma Festival Ballet and Contemporary Dance Oklahoma while pursuing her BFA in Ballet Performance at The University of Oklahoma.
-Amanda is so excited to begin her professional career with Ballet Evolution this season and teach at Ballet Academy of Charleston
+Amanda currently dances with Ballet Evolution.